svvlcrkt/svvlcrkt/README.md

 # *Hi there, my name is Sevval!*

 *I'm from Turkey.
 I am a 3rd year Computer Engineering student at Bahcesehir University.
-I am trying to improve myself in the field of web and mobile programming.*
+I am trying to improve myself in the field of web programming and data science.*

 - 🌱 *I’m currently learning <b>HTML, CSS, JavaScript, jQuery </b> and <b>PostgreSQL</b>.*
 - 📫 *How to reach me: **svvlozlem.carkit@gmail.com***